Pointlike electric charge in gravitational field theory

 Nevertheless, in non-gravitational quantum theory the electron can be treat\-ed successfully as a structureless point particle---at least, if the problem of its infinite self-energy is being 'swept under the carpet'.
 Indeed, as is well-known from the very beginning of quantum electrodynamics (see, e.g, Ref.~\cite{kramers}), this 'success' is only possible at a price.
-Namely, handling the infinite self-energy of a point charge requires an infinite mass renormalization to yield results in terms of the observed mass $m$ (see, e.g., Refs.~[2,3,17--22]).
+Namely, handling the infinite self-energy of a point charge requires an infinite mass renormalization to yield results in terms of the observed mass $m$ (see, e.g., Refs.~[3,4,18--23]).
 Unfortunately, this fundamentally hampers the unification with quantum gravity---as the latter has been found to be non-renormalizable.

-For instance, to quote from Ref.~\cite{zinn},~p.~568: ``[...]
+For instance, to quote from Ref.~\cite{zinn},~p.~568: ``The definition of quantum gravity beyond the formal level leads to a number of unsolved problems. [...]
 Even pure quantum gravity is non-renormalizable in four dimensions.
 In fact, it is commonly believed that the theory remains non-renormalizable, a property which would indicate the breakdown of local quantum theory at Planck's length scale $\ell_{\rm P}{=}\sqrt{\hbar G/c^3}{\approx}10^{-35}$m.''
 It is further worth noticing that modern string theory has been proposed---and is still under development---inter alia to cope with the problem of point-like particles, replacing them by tiny one-dimensional loops of Planck size (see, e.g., Refs.~\cite{becker,wiki1}).